c0ffeeartc/EntitasGenericAddon.Examples/Examples/EntitasGenericAddon.Examples.IdFeature/README.md

   - [EntitasGenericAddon](https://github.com/c0ffeeartc/EntitasGenericAddon)

 ## Installation
-Copy IdFeature sources folder to your project.
+Copy [IdFeature](./IdFeature) folder to your project.
-Dll wouldn't work, because this example requires modification of sources to add new Scope<TScope> to Id component
+> Dll wouldn't work, because this example requires modification of sources to add new Scope<TScope> to Id component

 ## Usage
 ```csharp